Shiva (1990 film)

-Shiva is a 1990 Indian Hindi-language action film written and directed by Ram Gopal Varma.
-It was a remake of Varma's debut Telugu film, Siva (1989).
-The film has Nagarjuna (in his Hindi debut) and Amala in lead roles.
-The film became a blockbuster.
-The success led to Ram Gopal Varma directing a prequel in 2006.
+Shiva is a 1990 Indian Hindi-language action drama film written and directed by Ram Gopal Varma.
+It is a remake of Varma's debut Telugu film Siva (1989).
+The film has Nagarjuna (in his Telugu debut) and Amala with Raghuvaran and J. D. Chakravarthy in lead roles.
+All four actors reprise their roles from the original Telugu film.
+The success of the film led to Ram Gopal Varma directing a prequel in 2006.